tanayseven/x-mas-greeting/README.md

 - [X] Add a continuous deployment system to the project
 - [X] Add a camera on the player
 - [X] Add collision to the snow borders
-- [ ] Cut apart all the sprites that might be needed
+- [X] Cut apart all the sprites that might be needed, using GIMP
 - [ ] Christmas Greeting Card that will have the following activities
   - [ ] Edit the sprites in the necessary way
   - [ ] Put a Christmas tree which can be decorated